japila-books/spark-sql-internals/docs/RelationProvider.md

 !!! tip
     [SchemaRelationProvider](spark-sql-SchemaRelationProvider.md) is used for data source providers that require a user-defined schema.

-NOTE: It is a common pattern while developing a custom data source to use <<createRelation, RelationProvider.createRelation>> with <<spark-sql-CreatableRelationProvider.md#, CreatableRelationProvider>> when requested for a <<spark-sql-CreatableRelationProvider.md#createRelation, relation>> (after writing out a structured query).
+NOTE: It is a common pattern while developing a custom data source to use <<createRelation, RelationProvider.createRelation>> with [CreatableRelationProvider](CreatableRelationProvider.md) when requested for a [relation](CreatableRelationProvider.md#createRelation) (after writing out a structured query).

 [[implementations]]
 .RelationProviders